pyodide/pyodide/docs/development/testing.md

   (do not require selenium to run)
 - `packages/*/test_*`: package specific tests.

-### Running the JS test suite
+### Running the JavaScript test suite

-To run tests on the JS Pyodide package using Mocha, run the following commands,
+To run tests on the JavaScript Pyodide package using Mocha, run the following commands,
 ```
 cd src/js
 npm test